MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Feeds_ToursActivities.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: With Tours and Activities ads, you can include images, videos, and other relevant details to make your ads inviting and engaging.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Use Tours and activities ads to showcase specific tours and activities

 Showcase your Tours and activities with these interactive, premium ad types, in which you can include images, current prices, reviews, and other relevant details.
-We don’t crawl your website to generate content.
+We donâ€™t crawl your website to generate content.
 Instead, Tours and activities ads are dynamically generated based on the data you specify in your feed file, which contains your business data, such as the price, videos, and ratings.
-The more details you provide in the feed file, the more information we’ll include in your ads.
+The more details you provide in the feed file, the more information weâ€™ll include in your ads.

 ## The benefits of using Tours and activities ads